kizhikevich/kizhikevich.github.io/index.md

 * * *
 ## About Me

-I am a 2nd year Computer Science PhD Department Fellow at UC San Diego, broadly studying the security and performance of networks, co-advised by [Geoff Voelker](https://cseweb.ucsd.edu/~voelker/) and [Stefan Savage](https://cseweb.ucsd.edu/~savage/) at [Sysnet](https://www.sysnet.ucsd.edu/sysnet/).
-I received my B.S. in Mathematics-Computer Science from UCSD in 2022 and I will receive my M.S. in Computer Science in June 2024.
-My sister, who also does networking research, will become faculty at UCLA in Fall 2024!
+I am a 3rd year Computer Science PhD Department Fellow at UC San Diego, broadly studying the security and performance of networks, co-advised by [Geoff Voelker](https://cseweb.ucsd.edu/~voelker/) and [Stefan Savage](https://cseweb.ucsd.edu/~savage/) at [Sysnet](https://www.sysnet.ucsd.edu/sysnet/).
+I received my B.S. in Mathematics-Computer Science from UCSD in 2022 and my M.S. in Computer Science from UCSD in 2024.
+My sister, who also does networking research, will become faculty at UCLA in July 2024!
 You can find her website here: [Liz Izhikevich](https://lizizhikevich.github.io/).

 * * *
 ## Peer-Reviewed Publications